isc-projects/bind9/doc/arm/logging-categories.inc.rst

 ``default``
     Logging options for those categories where no specific configuration has been defined.

-``delegation-only``
-    Queries that have been forced to NXDOMAIN as the result of a delegation-only zone or a :any:`delegation-only` in a forward, hint, or stub zone declaration.

 ``dispatch``
     Dispatching of incoming packets to the server modules where they are to be processed.